 'Ready Answer' by Richard T. Ritenbaugh

-What did Christ mean by 'the kingdom of God is within you'?
-This statement has tripped up students for centuries, but the context makes it is very plain.
+What does Christ mean by 'the kingdom of God is within you'?
+Bible students have long misunderstood Jesus' statement, but the context makes it plain.

 The Olivet Prophecy Paradox